garystafford/nginx-log-parser/README.md

 - Go source code contains two ways to return codes
   - Common codes, with weighted results (default)
   - All code, evenly distributed results
+- NGINX logs are written to disk for analysis vs. to stdout/stderr
+- NGINX log results can be analyzed using simple bash commands

 ## Quick Start
 Clone, build, and test locally